thunderclient/thunder-client-support/README.md

 <br/>

 * **WARNING**: The **Environment** file which stores the secrets also saved in the same git folder, see **Note: 1** below.
-* Note 1: The environments will be stored in `thunderEnvironment.db` file, which will be part of **thunder-tests** folder.
-If you like to exclude any secrets from `thunderEnvironment.db` file then use `Local Environment` to store values locally on your computer
+* Note 1: The environments will be stored in `thunderEnvironment.json` file, which will be part of **thunder-tests** folder.
+If you like to exclude any secrets from `thunderEnvironment.json` file then use `Local Environment` to store values locally on your computer
 * Note 2: **Files changes** are not detected by the extension yet, if you pulled changes from git, click **Reload** icon in sidebar.
 * Note 3: Please **restart vscode** after updating settings.